-- 1.1.
-The Business Board shall have at least one public meeting a year which will be its Annual General Meeting. - 1.2.
-The Business Board will hold annual general meetings open to the public to attend to ensure the communities that they represent can understand and influence the economic plans for the area20. - 1.3.
-With the exception of 1.1 above, meetings of the Business Board shall not be open to the public unless determined otherwise by the Chair. - 1.4.
-An extraordinary meeting of the Business Board may be called by the: - (a) Chair of the Business Board; or - (b) any two Members of the Business Board; - (c) Chief Executive of the Combined Authority.
+- 6 Meetings - 6.1.
+The Business Board shall have an Annual General Meeting open to the public . - 6.2.
+The Business Board will hold bi-monthly meetings open to the public to attend to ensure the communities that they represent can understand and influence the economic plans for the area20. - 6.3.
+Meetings of the Business Board shall be open to the public unless determined otherwise by the Chair. - 6.4.
+An extraordinary meeting of the Business Board may be called by the: - Chair of the Business Board; or - any two Members of the Business Board; - Chief Executive of the Combined Authority.